mohitg-df/taskapp/README.md

 # APK File

-The APK file for testing can be downloaded here.
+The APK file for testing can be downloaded from below location.
 Install it on an Android device to test the app's functionality.

+Location: build/app/outputs/flutter-apk/app-release.apk.

 # Evaluation Criteria